 Akhil Khanna operates in the enterprise and international connectivity side of the telecom industry, where regional sales leadership depends as much on long-term carrier relationships and operational trust as it does on commercial growth.
 At BT International, his role across the Middle East and Africa places him inside one of the industry’s more relationship-driven environments — multinational enterprise connectivity, managed network services, and cross-border telecom coordination.
 People in this part of the market spend their time navigating regional operator ecosystems, enterprise procurement cycles, international network requirements, and the practical realities of delivering connectivity across multiple jurisdictions and infrastructure environments.
 The work sits somewhere between carrier relations, enterprise networking, and commercial telecom operations.
 BT International itself remains deeply embedded in the global telecom backbone environment through subsea connectivity, enterprise networking, managed services, cloud connectivity, and multinational communications infrastructure.
 Regional sales leadership roles within BT therefore often involve maintaining relationships not only with enterprise customers, but also with carriers, infrastructure operators, cloud ecosystems, and government-linked telecom environments across multiple markets.
 Khanna’s profile reflects that ecosystem positioning — commercially focused, internationally exposed, and tied to the operational side of how large telecom networks and enterprise connectivity relationships are built and maintained across emerging and mature markets alike.

-Object Position
+Subject Position

 Akhil Khanna is publicly listed as Global Sales Director – Middle East & Africa at BT International.
 Attendee metadata places him within enterprise telecom and carrier-facing commercial environments across the MEA region.
+See also: Alberto Delgado.

 His operational focus appears connected to regional telecom growth, enterprise networking relationships, and multinational connectivity ecosystems.
+See also: Ismail Fayaz trading as PIONEN.

 Operating Role / Decision Role

-Khanna’s role likely includes responsibility for:
+Khanna’s role likely includes responsibility for: See also: Stephane Michu.

-•connectivity procurement discussions
+• connectivity procurement discussions

 Roles at this level within international telecom organisations typically combine relationship management, commercial growth responsibility and long-cycle enterprise engagement across multiple markets.